wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      - 115.0
      -
      -

+The effects of spacing and design period were also considered in Test 3.
+The results indicate stable outcomes for the three different GHEtool methods regarding design period variations, as GHEtool accounts for first-year limitations, thus eliminating this uncertainty.
+It can be observed that the L3-method is particularly more sensitive to variations in spacing.

 .. list-table:: Calculated borefield lengths for Test 3 for different spacing (B [m]) and design period (p [years])
    :header-rows: 1